juanluisbaptiste/docker-postfix/README.md

 * `MESSAGE_SIZE_LIMIT` This will change the default limit of 10240000 bytes (10MB).

+* `TRANSPORT_DISCARD` This is a comma separated list of email addresses that will be discarded.
+These addresses will not be relayed.

 To use this container from anywhere, the 25 port or the one specified by `SMTP_PORT` needs to be exposed to the docker host server:

     docker run -d --name postfix -p "25:25"  \